Singing Samo Songs

 This ethnography is based on over fifty years of the author's personal interaction with the Samo who live in the Bosavi region of Papua New Guinea.
 It recounts the transition from shaman to pastor with both filling similar socio-religious roles.
 It is reflective of much cultural change among the Samo as well as throughout the region.
 It also reflects the author's understanding of culture and human spirituality which have been profoundly influenced by Samo songs and close interpersonal relationships.

+For Shaw, the roles of shaman and pastor are not oppositional but represent an authentic Samo continuum of spiritual mediation.
 The integration of Samo culture and Christianity described in Singing Samo Songs is a triumph of indigenous agency in the face of foreign (and national) forces of change.

 — John Cox, Pacific Affairs: Volume 97, No. 1 – March 2024